telerik/kendo-react/README.md

 Our aim is to provide the most versatile and proven set of application building blocks.
 Still, there is some assembly required depending on the desired functionality.

 The [Progress Services](https://www.progress.com/services) team is available to assist in building functional blocks or complete applications according to your specification.
-They will help you make the best out of Kendo UI while freeing you to work on the real business problems.
+They will help you make the best out of KendoReact while freeing you to work on the real business problems.